 Continuing to thrill audiences worldwide with his powerful voice and amazing performances, critics hail American Tenor Michael Wade Lee as "that rarity among operatic tenors, a really good-looking, virile, well-built and gifted thespian with a wide-ranging voice to match.”
 A seasoned performer on the operatic stage, he performs with some of the most respected companies in the world.

 In 2014/15, Theater Essen had the honor of seeing Michael Wade Lee's first ever Calaf in Turandot.
-Soon after he will again perform Don José in Carmen and Gabriele Adorno in Simon Boccanegra with Theater Osnabruck.
-He will return in 2015 to Theater Essen to sing his first Riccardo Un Ballo In Mashcera.
+Soon after he performed Don José in Carmen and Gabriele Adorno in Simon Boccanegra with Theater Osnabruck.
+He returned to Theater Essen to sing his first Riccardo Un Ballo In Mashcera.
+And Boston Lyric Opera had the pleasure of Michael's first Alfredo in La Traviata.

 In 2013/14 season, Michael sang the title role Stiffelio with Theater Krefeld/Mönchengladbach and Theater Mannheim, Il Duca Rigoletto with Birmingham Opera and Festival Of The Aegean and Don José Carmen with Rahvoosoper in Estonia..
 He will soon sing Alfredo La Traviata with Boston Lyric Opera for the first time after his first ever Cavaradossi Tosca with Lyric Opera Productions Ireland.
 In 2013, Michael sang his first Radamès Aida twice, with Annapolis Opera and Lyric Opera Productions Dublin.
 He debuted with Opera North UK as Cassio in Verdi's masterpiece Otello.
 He opened the season as Il Duca Rigoletto with Pittsburgh Opera.